VerifyVault/VerifyVault/FAQ.md

 ### How can I import my accounts into VerifyVault?
 Export your accounts from your current 2FA application and verify that the file format is .json and unencrypted.
 Then, upload the .json file to VerifyVault.

-### What happens if I try to import accounts that are already in VerifyVault?
+### What happens if I try to import duplicate accounts?
 You will be asked if you wish to override the accounts.
 If you choose no, the duplicated accounts be renamed with incremented numbers.

+### Can I import accounts via a QR Code?
+Yes, VerifyVault has the ability to read QR Codes and add your account automatically

-### How do I transfer an account using the QR Code Export method?
+### How do I export an account using the QR Code Export method?
 Use a mobile 2FA application and scan the QR code through the app.

 ### Are there cloud backups?